CybercentreCanada/assemblyline-helm-chart/appliance/readme.md

 git clone https://github.com/CybercentreCanada/assemblyline-helm-chart.git
 ```

-### Create you personal deployment
+### Create your personal deployment

 ```
 mkdir ~/git/deployment
-cp ~/git/assemblyline-helm-chart/minimal_appliance/*.yaml ~/git/deployment
+cp ~/git/assemblyline-helm-chart/appliance/*.yaml ~/git/deployment
 ```

 ### Setup the charts and secrets

-The ```values.yml``` file in your deployment directory ```~/git/deployment``` is already pre-configured for use with microk8s on a basic and small one node appliance.
-Make sure you still go through it to make sure it is configured the way you want it.
+The ```values.yaml``` file in your deployment directory ```~/git/deployment``` is already pre-configured for use with microk8s as a basic one node minimal appliance.
+Make sure you go through the file to adjust disk sizes and to turn on/off features to your liking.

-The ```secret.yml``` file in your deployment directory is preconfigured with default passwords, you should definitely change them.
+The ```secret.yaml``` file in your deployment directory is preconfigured with default passwords, you should definitely change them.
 (NOTE: the secrets are used to setup during bootstrap so make sure you change them before deploy the al chart.)

 ## Deploy Assemblyline via Helm: